TommyTeaVee/red5pro-android-app/README.md

 Red5 Pro Android Application
 ===

-> This Android application project shows how to integrate the [Red5 Pro](http://red5pro.com) SDKs.
+> This Android application project shows how to integrate the [Red5 Pro](http://red5pro.com) SDKs to enable live streaming and second screen experiences on a mobile device.

 Quickstart
 ---